-Senior Companion agencies provide an array of assistive, supportive companionship services to frail seniors by utilizing volunteers, also age 60 or older, who have limited income.
+Senior Companion agencies provide an array of assistive, supportive companionship services to older adults age 60+ through volunteers age 55+.

 How It Works

-Clients pay no portion of the cost of companion care services.
-The companion service is provided by low-income older volunteers who are recruited, trained, managed and reimbursed by Senior Companion agencies.
+Participants pay no portion of the cost of companion services.
+The companion service is provided by volunteers age 55+ who are recruited, trained, managed and reimbursed by Senior Companion agencies.

-The Senior Companion Program not only assists clients, it also provides economic and social benefits for the volunteers as well as respite for family caregivers.
+The Senior Companion Program not only assists participants, it also provides economic and social benefits for the volunteers as well as respite for family caregivers.

-addressing their unmet needs with community leaders, CCU staff and other care providers.
+- addressing unmet needs with community leaders, CCU staff and other care providers